aws-amplify/docs/cli/init.md

 12. Click `Download .csv` to download a copy of the credentials.
 You can optionally copy paste the Access key ID and Secret Access Key and store it in a safe location.
 These credentials would be used in a later section.

 ##### 2.3 Assign MFA device (Optional)
-This must be setup if the Biz Corp selected to `Require MFA` when creating the role.
-This needs to be setup by the Dev Corp users and in their respective AWS account.<br/>
+This must be set up if the Biz Corp selected to `Require MFA` when creating the role.
+This needs to be set up by Dev Corp users and in their respective AWS account.<br/>
 We are using virtual MFA device, such as	the Google Authenticator app, in this example.

 1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.